The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: The Effective Action of Heterotic String Theory

-where the symbol $[\ldots]$ denotes complete antisymmetrization of the respective indices.\footnote{Our normalization conventions for the antisymmetrization symbol $[\dots ]$ in indices are:
+where the symbol $[\ldots]$ denotes complete antisymmetrization of the respective indices\footnote{Our normalization conventions for the antisymmetrization symbol $[\dots ]$ in indices are

 where the symbol $P$ denotes permutations.
-Odd (even) permutations have sign($P_{\rm odd (even)}$) = -1 (+1).} The Kalb-Ramond field strength, which is a three-form, satisfies the Bianchi identity
+Odd (even) permutations have sign $(P_{\rm odd (even)}) = -1 (+1)$.}.
+The Kalb--Ramond field strength, which is a three-form, satisfies the Bianchi identity as follows:

-{\it i.e.} its exterior derivative vanishes, by construction.
-In heterotic strings, anomaly cancellation requirements dictate that Lorentz and gauge Chern-Simons terms be added to the field strength of the Kalb-Ramond field $B_{\mu \nu}$ (the so-called Green-Schwarz (GS) mechanism~\cite{Green:1984sg}), such that (we use the language of differential forms~\cite{EGUCHI1980213} here, for index economy reasons):
+In other words,~its exterior derivative vanishes by~construction.
+In~heterotic strings, anomaly cancellation requirements dictate that Lorentz and gauge Chern--Simons terms be added to the field strength of the Kalb--Ramond field $B_{\mu \nu}$ (the so-called Green--Schwarz (GS) mechanism~\cite{Green:1984sg}), such that we use the language of differential forms~\cite{EGUCHI1980213} here, for~index economy reasons: